KShebek/cbe504/main.typ

 This time, we have
 $ conc("A")_(t)^3 = conc("A")_(0)^3 + 6 k dot infinity $
 $ conc("A")_(t) = (conc("A")_(0)^3 + 6 k dot infinity)^(1\/3) $
-At first glance, this may seems unusual.
+At first glance, this may seem unusual.
-We have $[A]_t$ increasing with $t$ without bound despite beingthe reactant.
+We have $[A]_t$ increasing with $t$ without bound despite being the reactant.
 The reason for this seemingly odd behavior is that we specifically derived the integrated rate law for an _elementary_ reaction.
 If we have $n<0$, then we must instead be describing the reverse reaction, such that $[A]_t$ increases with time from its starting value of $conc("A")_0$.

 ==== Non-Elementary Reactions

-The prior discussion brings up the question: what about if we were considering the effective rate law for a non-elementary reaction?
+The prior discussion brings up the question: what about if we were considering the apparent rate law for a non-elementary reaction?
 In this case, there is no direct correlation between the stoichiometry and the power with which the concentration is raised.
 For instance, consider now that we have
 $ alpha "A " fwdArrow(k) beta "B " $